 Meaning

-The message behind “Well, yes, I mean, I think that, you know, my sources suggest that there’s a lot of support for the notion that there is a lot of Koran abuse and that it was very much a systematic design, not just an aberration.” revolves around friendship.
-It suggests that friendships grow through trust and support, making it relatable to many people's experiences.
+In the quote “Well, yes, I mean, I think that, you know, my sources suggest that there’s a lot of support for the notion that there is a lot of Koran abuse and that it was very much a systematic design, not just an aberration.,” the emphasis is on friendship.
+It highlights the thought that friendships grow through trust and support while implying that shared moments build loyalty.

 Theme